5 Classic Actors We Wish Were Still Around Today

 5. John Wayne

 Over the course of John Wayne’s or as some called him, the “Duke’s” career, the actor played everything from a cowboy to heartthrob, with many characters in between.
 Some of Wayne’s widely recognized movies include his Academy Award-winning performance in TRUE GRIT as well as THE QUIET MAN and THE MAN WHO SHOT LIBERTY VALANCE with Jimmy Stewart.
 Originally born with the name Marion Robert Morrison, Wayne was a devout patriot, whose beliefs mirrored his Hollywood roles and resonated with audiences.
 In Karen Edmisten’s book Deathbed Conversions: Finding Faith at the Finish Line, the author details Wayne’s final days and his back and forth struggle to surrender to God.
 “Two days before he died, Wayne, in tremendous pain, agreed when his son Patrick asked him if they should call the priest now.
 ‘Yeah,’ Duke said, ‘I think that’s a good idea.’”
 Edmisten continues, “he baptized the dying man, probably conditionally, as Wayne had grown up in a Christian church, and administered last rites.”
 Edmisten notes that Wayne’s other son Michael felt this way about his father’s last moments, “I don’t know the technicalities of the Church….
 Dad did die in the Church.”
 Wayne’s battle with stomach cancer ended his life in 1979, but his values and characters have a legacy of their own.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!